-- 1. Log in to the JSS with a web browser.

-- 2. In the top-right corner of the page, click Settings 🏁 .

-- 3. Click Computer Management.

-4. In the "Computer Management-Server Infrastructure" section, click File Share Distribution Points 🚟 .
+- Log in to the JSS with a web browser.
+1. - In the top-right corner of the page, click Settings . - Click Computer Management. - On a smartphone, this option is in the pop-up menu. - In the "Computer Management-Server Infrastructure" section, click File Share Distribution Points = .